-DOMESTIC

-\$436.06

-Per credit

 INTERNATIONAL

-\$1,365.66 Per credit \$43,701.12 Full year
+\$1,300.64 \$41,620.48 Per credit Full year

-\$13,953.92

-Full year

 All accepted applicants are automatically considered for entrance scholarships based on academic merit.

+FEES & BOOKS

 STUDENT FEES

-approximately \$1,400 per year
+approximately \$1,300 per year

 JD TEXTBOOKS

 approximately \$1,600 in first year and \$1,400 annually in your second and third years

-LEARN MORE AT Allard.ubc.ca/finances
+LEARN MORE AT ALLARD.UBC.CA/FINANCES

-QUESTIONS?
+OUESTIONS?

-If you have questions about tuition or funding your studies, we have a designated team of Enrolment Service Advisors available to assist you with any financialrelated questions.
+If you have questions about tuition or funding your studies, we have a designated team of Enrolment Service Advisors available to assist you with any financial-related questions.
 Contact them at es.lawsupport@ubc.ca.

 SCHOLARSHIPS & BURSARIES

 HOW MUCH WILL I GET IN BURSARIES?

 Use our online calculator to estimate what you could receive from our bursary program at allard.ubc.ca/bursarycalc.

+NEW ALLARD LAW AWARDS AND SCHOLARSHIPS TO SUPPORT STUDENTS WHO IDENTIFY AS INDIGENOUS, BLACK OR AS A PERSON OF COLOUR

-NEW ALLARD LAW AWARDS AND Scholarships to support students who identify as indigenous, black or as a person of colour We're committed to building a law school community that celebrates diversity, equity and inclusiveness.
+We're committed to building a law school community that celebrates diversity, equity and inclusiveness.
 This includes providing support to help overcome the financial barriers to attending law school to members of groups that have historically been excluded from higher education.
-Learn more on our blog at allard.ubc.ca/ ediawards.
-FOR WRITING A GREAT PERSONAL STATEMENT As part of your JD application to Allard Law, most applicants - those applying under the General Category - will need to submit a personal statement.
+Learn more on our blog at allard.ubc.ca/ediawards.

+As part of your JD application to Allard Law, most applicants - those applying under the General Category - will need to submit a personal statement.
 The personal statement is your opportunity to present us with a clear picture of who are, what's important to you, and why you're interested in Allard Law.
 There isn't a set of "right answers" and each person's unique circumstances will shape their personal statement.